This journal is a member of the Committee on Publication Ethics (COPE).

 Photographic illustrations should be rendered with at least 300 dpi; please use CMYK color conversion if possible.
 Graphs made with Office software such as Microsoft Excel can be provided in their original format to facilitate conversion into printable format with preserved quality.
 Any other line graphs/illustrations should preferably be provided in EPS format with a resolution of at least 600 dpi to prevent ragged lines when printed.
 A figure image should be at least 160 mm in width at the appropriate resolution.
 For further guidance on how to prepare your digital image see http://art.cadmus.com/da/index.jsp.

 Researchers need to address conflicts of interest, human subjects protection, and data sharing in accordance with AERA’s standards for reporting on research in AERA publications.

 This journal is able to host approved supplemental materials online, alongside the full text of articles.
-Supplemental files will be subjected to peer-review together with the article.
-For more information please refer to SAGE’s Guidelines for Authors on Supplemental Files.
+Supplemental files will be subjected to peer-review together with the article and must be included at the time of submission.
+For more information please refer to Sage’s Guidelines for Authors on Supplemental Files.

-AERA Open uses double-blind review.
+AERA Open uses double-anonymize review.
 Authors will not know the identities of reviewers and reviewers will not know the identities of authors.

 Contributor’s Publishing Agreement

 Before publication, Sage requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 AERA Open publishes manuscripts under Creative Commons licenses.
 The standard AERA Open license is Creative Commons by Attribution NonCommerical (CC BY-NC), which allows others to reuse the work without permission as long as the work is properly referenced and the use is noncommercial.
 Authors may also use the Creative Commons by Attribution (CC-BY) if required by their institution or funders.
 For more information, you are advised to visit Sage’s OA licenses page.